joker1007/slides/rubykaigi2019/slides.md

 ```
 ---

-# I got Binding of proc!!
+# I got Binding of Proc!!
 # Binding has everything for black magic.

 ---